 A Permit Process Streamline Program

-The One and Done program was developed as a complement the PASS program, but each can operate independently.
+The One and Done program was developed to leverage the PASS program to higher performance

 This program provides both policy support as well as a set of tools to encourage and promote single cycle plan reviews by participating jurisdictions.
 At the core of the program are three elements: